gabepublic/python-examples/README.md

   - `unittest`
   - the coverage package (https://pypi.python.org/pypi/coverage).
   - the `unittest.mock` package in the Python Standard Library
+- Coding Utilities
+  - `mypy` - Mypy is a static type checker for Python.

 ## REPL
 - Enter REPL